Iowa State vs. Baylor NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Saturday's total is 26.2 points lower than the two team's combined 73.7 points per game average.
+- Saturday's over/under is 27.2 points lower than the two team's combined 73.7 points per game average.

-- The 24.6 combined points per game that these two squads have allowed this season are 22.9 fewer than the 47.5 over/under in this contest.
+- These two squads combine to surrender 24.6 points per game, 21.9 fewer than this contest's over/under.

-- The average total in Cyclones games this season is 49.0, 1.5 points more than Saturday's over/under of 47.5.
+- Cyclones games this season feature an average total of 49.0 points, a number 2.5 points higher than Saturday's over/under.

-- The 47.5-point over/under for this game is 4.7 points below the 52.2 points per game average total in Bears games this season.
+- The 46.5-point total for this game is 5.7 points below the 52.2 points per game average total in Bears games this season.

 Iowa State Stats and Trends

-- The Cyclones covered the spread in their only game when favored by 7 points or more.
+- The Cyclones have been favored by 7 points or more once this season and covered the spread.

-- When Iowa State puts up more than 11.3 points, it is 1-1 against the spread and 2-1 overall.
+- Iowa State is 1-1 against the spread and 2-1 overall this season when the team puts up more than 11.3 points.

-- Iowa State is 1-1 against the spread and 2-1 overall when the team totals more than 227.3 yards.
+- Iowa State is 1-1 against the spread and 2-1 overall when the team amasses more than 227.3 yards.

 - The Cyclones have five giveaways this season, while the Bears have five takeaways .